BardisRenos/AtosTest/README.md

 ```

-By using the annotation `@Id` sets the `primary key` (Id attribute) which will be unique and nullable and not updatable.
+By using the annotation `@Id` sets the `primary key` (Id attribute) which will be unique, nullable and not updatable.

 ```java
 @Id